India's Modi surprises with Sikh temple visit amid farm protests | Politics

 "I felt extremely blessed," Modi said on Twitter.
 While some social media users and his party colleagues welcomed Modi's visit to the shrine like a "common man, without any restrictions", others urged him to try and end the protests where tens of thousands of farmers, many in their sixties or above, are sleeping in the open in the cold.

-"A request to @narendramodi please visit #FarmersProtests site as well where #Farmers are peacefully protesting," a Twitter user posted.
+"A request to @narendramodi please visit #FarmersProtests site as well where #Farmers are peacefully protesting," one Twitter user wrote.

 - READ MORE ON: